-Adele Abbiss, Online Safety Expert at Smoothwall, discusses the different types of stresses children can face, the role exams play in child wellbeing and how using digital monitoring can help to identify those at risk.
+Adele Abbiss, Online Safety Expert at Smoothwall, discusses the different types of stresses children can face, the role exams play in child wellbeing and how using digital threat detection can help to identify those at risk.

 The different types of stress